 10.3 State Classification Salary Schedule

+Policy:

-Salary expenditures of a council of governments, regional planning commission, local workforce development board, or mental health-mental retardation community center that receives funds from the Texas Workforce Commission must conform to state salary classification requirements.
+Salary expenditures of a council of governments, regional planning commission, or similar regional planning agency; local workforce development board; or community center that receives funds from the Texas Workforce Commission must conform to state salary classification requirements.

-A council of governments, regional planning commission (or similar regional planning agency created under Texas Local Government Code, Chapter 391), local workforce development board (Board), or mental health-mental retardation community center that receives a grant or a contract directly from the Texas Workforce Commission must comply with the state salary classification requirements set forth in the current General Appropriations Act (Act).
-The provisions do not apply to these entities’ .
+A council of governments, regional planning commission (or similar regional planning agency created under Texas Local Government Code, Chapter 391), local workforce development board (Board), or community center (as defined by Texas Health and Safety Code, § 534.001(b)) that receives a grant or a contract directly from the Texas Workforce Commission must comply with the state salary classification requirements set forth in the current General Appropriations Act (Act).
+The provisions do not apply to these entities’ subgrantees (subrecipients).

 Affected entities must, at a minimum, develop a schedule of positions, job titles, and salaries identifying the corresponding state position job title and salary for each position, or it may formally adopt the state salary schedule.
-The state positions and salaries are set forth in the Classified Positions and Salary Schedules of the Act.
+The state positions and salaries are set forth in the “Classified Positions” and “Salary Schedules” of the Act.
 The schedules published by the Act are applicable for the period covered by the Act.

-In the event that a Contractor formally adopts the state salary schedule, it should list the positions, job titles, and salaries in use.
+In the event that a Grantee formally adopts the state salary schedule, it should list the positions, job titles, and salaries in use.
 The information should be provided for all salaried positions, including those not directly paid with grant funds.
-The grant recipient of a grant or contract from the Texas Workforce Commission must submit its Salary Classification Schedule to the Agency as part of the grant application process.
-For Boards, the schedule is submitted along with its Board-approved operating budget that is required for House Bill 1 reporting requirements in Chapter 6 of this manual.
+The Grantee must submit its Salary Classification Schedule to the Agency as part of the grant application process.
+For Boards, the schedule is submitted along with its Board-approved operating budget that is described in Section 6.2 Budget Submission Requirements, in this manual.

 In complying with the classification requirements, the salary for a given position classification shall not exceed the maximum salary for that classification for the applicable biennium.
 Employees working less than full-time (75 percent, 50 percent, 25 percent) are to be paid a proportionate amount of their monthly salary identical to the percent of time worked.

-Entity Specific Considerations:

-Entities Not Covered by the Act.
-Institutions of higher education, university system offices and the Texas Higher Education Coordinating Board are not subject to these requirements.
-The salaries of entities not governed by the Act must meet the allowability criteria established in applicable cost principles, including being necessary and reasonable for the proper and efficient performance and administration of federal or state awards.

-Authority:
+Reference:

-General Appropriations Act, 83rdLegislature, Regular Session
+General Appropriations Act, Article IX, Section 4.04, 87th Texas Legislature, Regular Session

 Guidance Memorandum Relating to Article IX, Section 33, of the General Appropriations Act by the Governor’s Office of Budget and Planning, February 1998